 Alternative Educator Evaluation Systems

-In addition to these opportunities for local control within the DPAS-II system, the Department has developed a process where districts and charter schools can utilize an alternative system if deeper customization is desired.
-Beginning in the 2013-2014 school year, the DDOE approved four charter schools to implement an alternative teacher evaluation model.
-These schools sought to dramatically improve student achievement with a more differentiated focus on teachers’ needs and an increased cultivation of a culture centered on feedback and professional learning.
-Based on the progress of the initial cohort, the Department received subsequent interest from multiple charter schools and a traditional district to design and develop systems tailored to their local context.
+The DDOE first approved Alt-Systems in the 2013-2014 school year, when four charter schools developed an Alternative Teacher Evaluation Model.
+These schools sought to dramatically improve student achievement with a more differentiated focus on teachers’ needs, and an increased cultivation of a culture centered on feedback and professional learning.
+Since the creation of the first Alternative Evaluation System, multiple charter schools and traditional districts have designed and developed systems tailored to their local context.